We are a class of 35 children taught by Mrs Moss (Mon-Wed) and currently Mrs Taylor (Thur and Fri). Mrs Kinder is our teaching assistant.

 The children complete times-table activities in class most days, but as reinforcement each Friday the children are given a specific times-table with division facts to revise for a test the following Friday (which they may note down in their reading records ).
 There are various free apps, worksheets and resources to support children in learning their times-tables online, which parents may find useful.
 There are times-table activities on Purple Mash too.
 Printed times-table worksheets can be provided on request.

 Please read the Friday Newsletter, which will inform you of all forthcoming events and other important information.

 All children have been given login’s for Purple Mash (an interactive online learning platform) upon which there are various activities and games to support the topics that the children have been learning about in class.
 We will let the children know if we have set a specific task for them to complete at home.
 Please click HERE to access the login page for Purple Mash.
 Please contact Mrs Jackman or Mrs Moss if your child has any difficulties logging onto the site.

-In Computing, the children will learn to write and debug programmes using Purple Mash.
+The children learn to code using Purple Mash.

-In PSHE the children will continue to learn about good mental health though our work from the Action for Happiness scheme.
-There will be work on the British value of the month (e.g. courage) and discussions/activities about coping with anger and bereavement.
+We will complete the remaining KidSafe Full Programme 2 sessions (safeguarding).
+The children will continue to learn about good mental health through our work from the Action for Happiness scheme.
+There will be work on the British value of the month too.